Introduction

 -

-Module Installation: If your configuration uses any modules (which ours doesn’t yet), Terraform would download and cache them.
+Module Installation: If your configuration uses any modules, Terraform would download and cache them.

 You should see output similar to this: